sudoankit/at/_posts/2020-08-06-Stale-Honey.md

 We have overcome everything and I'm positive we will overcome this too.
 As [Nike](https://www.youtube.com/watch?v=WA4dDs0T7sM) says, we will win if we work together and being sad, depressed is being lonely.
 Don't worry.
 I'm with you.

 COVID is a bitch.
-Stay safe.
-Eat, sleep well and exercise.🧴👋🏽
+Stay safe.🧴👋🏽

 Let's win this together.